-• Streamflow is below normal for this time of year in much of northern and central Arizona.
+Streamflow is below normal for this time of year in much of eastern Arizona.

 Agricultural Impacts

 Soil moisture is lower than normal, leading to areas of poor forage conditions.
 Ranchers are reporting that they are hauling water to livestock and that this would not be necessary following a more typical winter.